 When we found out Brayden needed a feeding tube, I was blessed with friends who had already mastered the art of tube feeding.
 They encouraged us to create a Tubie Friend to help teach him what about the feeding tube so the process would not be as scary.
 He and his monkey "Sam" became instant friends.
 He immediately gave Sam medications and becoming an expert at connecting the extension prior to surgery.
 I believe it helped our entire family be more prepared for our new life as a tubie family.

-The idea to make his first Tubie Friend was more to help his older sister, who wanted to mother and feed him, than it was to help Caleb.
+The idea to make his first Tubie Friend was more to help his older sister, who wanted to mother and feed him, than it was to help Caleb who was only 2.
 Immediately after making a Tubie Friend for both kids, we were pleased to see that he finally began to accept tube feeding without the tears and battles and his sister was content to just feed her Tubie Friend instead of her brother.
 We have also used it as a teaching tool for school nurses and caregivers as well as sharing it with the kids in his class to satisfy their curiosity.

 Caleb & Brayden